kurtosis-tech/kardinal-playground/README.md

 If you run into any issues with this playground please create an issue here or email us at `hello@kardinal.dev`.

-If you are encountering any issue with the port forwards or nginx, simply use `kardinal gateway prod` to reset the setup.
+If you are encountering any issue with the port forwards or nginx, simply use `kardinal gateway baseline` to reset the setup.